Data Services, Inc. Privacy Policies

 We collect the email addresses of those who communicate with us via email and aggregate information on what pages consumers access or visit.

 The information we collect is used to improve the content of our Web page and not shared with other organizations for commercial purposes.

-Data Services, Inc.(DSI) makes the following commitments to individuals located in Europe whose personal data may be entrusted to it for data processing by those entities (DSI’s clients) who present this data to DSI.
+Data Services, Inc.(DSI) and its subsidiary, International Market Link (IML) makes the following commitments to individuals located in Europe whose personal data may be entrusted to it for data processing by those entities (DSI’s and IML’s clients) who present this data to DSI and IML.
+For purposes of this document, all reference to Data Services, Inc. (IML) going forward shall also include International Market Link (IML).
 In addition, we undertake to observe the EU Privacy Shield Principles as outlined below.

 2) Data processed and DSI Function

 DSI does not itself collect personal and/or sensitive data, but receives data from its clients who have themselves collected it and who are the data’s controllers.
 DSI then maintains and processes such data in accordance with the wishes of its customers, the data controllers, so the data is in a form suitable for their purposes, generally related to marketing activities or other lawful purposes described by the data controller.

 Data processed consists primarily of consumer name, business company name, individual name and address data and limited demographic or lifestyle data.
 All data is provided by the data controller.
 DSI does not process EU human resource data.